Pelvic inflammatory disease: Cause

 PID can also be caused by other untreated infections, like bacterial vaginosis.

 Data suggest that PID is often polymicrobial.
 Isolated anaerobes and facultative microorganisms have been obtained from the upper genital tract.
 N. gonorrhoeae has been isolated from fallopian tubes, facultative and anaerobic organisms were recovered from endometrial tissues.

-The anatomical structure of the internal organs and tissues of the female reproductive tract provides a pathway for pathogens to ascend from the vagina to the pelvic cavity thorough the infundibulum.
+The anatomical structure of the internal organs and tissues of the female reproductive tract provides a pathway for pathogens to ascend from the vagina to the pelvic cavity through the infundibulum.
 The disturbance of the naturally occurring vaginal microbiota associated with bacterial vaginosis increases the risk of PID.

 N. gonorrhoea and C. trachomatis are the most common organisms.
 The least common were infections caused exclusively by anaerobes and facultative organisms.
 Anaerobes and facultative bacteria were also isolated from 50 percent of the patients from whom Chlamydia and Neisseria were recovered; thus, anaerobes and facultative bacteria were present in the upper genital tract of nearly two-thirds of the PID patients.
 PCR and serological tests have associated extremely fastidious organism with endometritis, PID, and tubal factor infertility.
 Microorganisms associated with PID are listed below.

 Cases of PID have developed in people who have stated they have never had sex.